-- Growth Management: The Metropolitan Council's (MC's) regional development framework provides policy guidance for the region that municipalities will implement through updated comprehensive plans.
-The latest framework sets more aggressive expectations for development in transit corridors than prior frameworks. - Transit-Supportive Corridor Policies: Conceptual station-area plans identify potential short-term and long-term development opportunities, identify needed pedestrian connections, and recommend plan and zoning changes.
-Municipal comprehensive plans reference transit-supportive policies to varying degrees, but must be updated by 2018 in accordance with the regional development framework. - Supportive Zoning Regulations Near Transit Stations: Zoned densities are low to moderate in most station areas, with modest commercial height limits and standard parking requirements.
+- Growth Management: The Metropolitan Council's regional development framework provides policy guidance for the region that municipalities will implement through updated comprehensive plans.
+The latest framework sets more aggressive expectations for development in transit corridors than prior frameworks.
+The current comprehensive plans of the corridor's communities reflect varying degrees of consistency with these regional objectives, although these plans will be updated by 2018 with greater consistency expected. - Transit-Supportive Corridor Policies: Both conceptual and more detailed station area plans have been prepared for each station area.
+These plans identify potential short-term and long-term development opportunities, identify needed pedestrian connections, and recommend plan and zoning changes.
+Municipal comprehensive plans reference transit-supportive policies to varying degrees, but 2018 updates are expected to include additional transit-supportive policies. - Supportive Zoning Regulations Near Transit Stations: Zoned densities are low to moderate in most station areas, with modest commercial height limits and standard parking requirements.
 Three station areas, including a redevelopment area in Minneapolis, downtown Robbinsdale, and a greenfields area at the terminus station, have higher density zoning in place.
-Communities are considering transitoriented development (TOD) overlay zoning for some areas. - Tools to Implement Land Use Policies: MC has worked with a range of stakeholders to identify and pursue redevelopment opportunities.
+Communities are considering transit-oriented development (TOD) overlay zoning for some areas. - Tools to Implement Land Use Policies: The Metropolitan Council has worked with a range of stakeholders to identify and pursue redevelopment opportunities.
 Regional and county agencies have funding programs for TOD implementation projects.